 Getting sunburnt is really one of the most uncomfortable scenarios you can find yourself in.
 I am always so angry at myself when I think about the damage I just allowed to happen to my skin.
 Getting into the shower or the bath with a sunburn is literally the worst.
-But you know what helps for that?
+But you know what helps with that?
 Aloe vera gel.
-It soothes the burning and cools and moisturises your skin almost immediately after applying it.
+It soothes the burning and cools and moisturizes your skin almost immediately after applying it.
 Aloe vera gel also has anti-inflammatory properties, so it aids in healing your skin without it getting infected.

 2. Skin ailments

 I have used aloe vera gel for the odd breakout, but did you know it can also aid in reducing acne?
 No studies officially prove that this works, but many people swear by it as the ultimate solution to treating their acne.
 Aloe vera might also be used to treat certain skin conditions like psoriasis or eczema.

 Because aloe vera can fight inflammation and skin irritations, it can also be used to treat mosquito bites.

 Aloe vera can speed up wound healing by improving blood circulation, and it might even combat certain types of bacteria and fungi.
 It is moisturizing which can prevent scarring and help scabs to heal and disappear faster before you get the urge to pick at them.

 When applied to your face at night as part of a skincare routine it can increase the natural collagen production of the skin, and as we know, collagen is that protein that makes us look a lot younger!